 - Score!: To say Trinity Valley Community College's sports program is thriving is an understatement.
 Many elite athletes were once TVCC Cardinals, including nearly a dozen NFL players.

 We ranked 60 community colleges in Texas on multiple factors related to educational opportunity, student performance and student services.
-Each school was scored on a 10-point scale, unless the following six data points and the weights specified:
+Each school was scored on a 10-point scale, unless the following six data points.

 a.
 Whether the school offers credit for life experiences

 b.
 Whether the school offers programs of study that can be completed entirely in the evenings and on weekends